-An Offer of Admission is valid only for the term/year specified in the Offer.
+An Offer of Admission is valid only for the term/year specified in the offer letter.
 Generally, students who receive an Offer of Admission and wish to commence their studies in a subsequent year must reapply for admission for that year.
 Only in the case of a serious, extenuating circumstance will a request for a deferral be assessed.
-Such a request must be submitted using the Request for Deferral of Admission form.
-Supporting documentation may be attached to the form.
+Such a request must be submitted using the Request for Deferral of Admission Form.

 For study permit applicants, please note that you will be required to include Ryerson's Designated Learning Institution (DLI) number on your application.
 Our DLI number is O19395677651.

-- New Students: From getting your Ryerson e-mail, to enrolling in classes and Orientation activities, visit New Students for the steps you need to take in order to be ready for your first class.
+- New Students: From getting your Ryerson email and your Ryerson OneCard, to enrolling in classes and orientation activities, visit New Students for the steps you need to take in order to be ready for your first class

-- external,Why.Ryerson: Visit the Undergraduate Admission and Recruitment blog for campus and student news, admission updates and other useful information for applicants and new students.
+- Future Student Blog: Visit the Undergraduate Admissions and Recruitment blog for campus and student news, admission updates and other useful information for applicants and new students

-- external,Choose>Ryerson: Check your Choose>Ryerson applicant portal regularly for important communications and personalized updates.
+- Choose>Ryerson, opens in new window: Check your Choose>Ryerson applicant portal regularly for important communications and personalized updates

-- Entrance Scholarships: You may automatically qualify for a Guaranteed and Renewable Scholarship valued up to $16,000.
-Additionally there are several entrance scholarships you may be eligible to apply for.
+- Scholarships and Awards: You may automatically qualify for a Guaranteed and Renewable Scholarship valued up to $16,000.
+Check out our entrance scholarships and awards